ChyKusuma/SPHINXBlock/README.md

 ## Components

-#### `SPHINXVerify::verifySignature`
+### SPHINXVerify Namespace:

+- `SPHINX_PublicKey` Class: Represents a public key used for verifying the signature of a block.
+It has a `publicKey` member variable to store the actual public key value.
+The constructor initializes the `publicKey` using the provided key.

-This function verifies the signature of a block.
-It takes the block's hash, signature, and a SPHINX public key as input parameters.
-The function checks the validity of the block's signature using the provided public key and returns `true` if the signature is valid.
+- `verifySignature` Function: Verifies the signature of a block by taking the block's hash, signature, and public key as input parameters.
+It internally uses the `Crypto::verify` function (implementation not provided) to perform the signature verification.

-#### `SPHINXHash::SPHINX_256`
+##3 SPHINXHash Namespace:

-This function calculates the SPHINX-256 hash of the given data.
-It takes the data as input and returns the corresponding hash.
+- `SPHINX_256` Function: Calculates the SPHINX-256 hash of the provided data and returns the hash value as a string.

-#### `SPHINX_Chain::Chain::addBlock`
+### SPHINX_Chain Namespace:

-This function is used to add a block to the chain.
-It takes a `SPHINXMerkleBlock::MerkleBlock` object as input and adds it to the chain.
+- `Chain` Class: Represents a blockchain chain.
+It has a member function `addBlock` that is used to add a block (of type `SPHINXMerkleBlock::MerkleBlock`) to the chain.

-#### `SPHINXDb::DistributedDb::saveData`
+### SPHINXDb Namespace:

+- `DistributedDb` Class: Represents a distributed database.
+It provides two member functions:
-This function is responsible for saving data with a specific block hash.
-It takes the data and block hash as input parameters and saves the data in the distributed database.
+  - `saveData`: Saves the provided data with a specific block hash in the database.

-#### `SPHINXDb::DistributedDb::loadData`

-This function is used to load data for a given block ID.
-It takes the block ID as input and retrieves the corresponding data from the distributed database.
+  - `loadData`: Loads the data associated with a given block ID from the database.

-#### `SPHINXMerkleBlock::MerkleBlock::constructMerkleTree`
+### SPHINXMerkleBlock Namespace:

+- `MerkleBlock` Class: Represents a Merkle block, which is a component of a block in the blockchain.
+It provides the following member functions:
-This function constructs the Merkle tree for a given vector of `SPHINXTrx::Transaction` objects.
-It recursively divides the transactions into two halves, constructs the Merkle tree for each half, and then combines the roots of the left and right subtrees.
-The final root is calculated as the SPHINX-256 hash of the concatenated left and right roots.
+  - `constructMerkleTree`: Constructs the Merkle tree for a vector of signed transactions.
+It recursively divides the transactions into halves, constructs the Merkle tree for each half, and combines the resulting roots using the SPHINX-256 hash algorithm.

-#### `SPHINXMerkleBlock::MerkleBlock::verifyMerkleRoot`

-This function verifies the Merkle root for a given vector of transactions.
-It compares the provided Merkle root with the root calculated from the transactions using the `constructMerkleTree` function.
-If they match, the function returns `true`; otherwise, it returns `false`.
+  - `verifyMerkleRoot`: Verifies the Merkle root by comparing the provided root with the root calculated from the signed transactions using the `constructMerkleTree` function.

-#### `SPHINXBlock::Block`
+### SPHINXBlock Namespace:

-This class represents a block in the SPHINX blockchain.
-It contains member functions for various block operations.
+- `Block` Class: Represents a block in the blockchain.
+It contains various member functions for block-related operations.
+Some key functions include:
+  - `Block`: Constructor that takes the previous hash as a parameter and initializes other member variables such as block height, timestamp, nonce, and difficulty.

-- `Block::calculateBlockHash`: This function calculates the block's hash by concatenating the previous hash, Merkle root, timestamp, nonce, and transactions.
-It also uses the Proof-of-Work algorithm from `SPHINXPoW::solveNonce` to solve the nonce and obtain the final block hash.
+  - `calculateBlockHash`: Calculates the hash of the block by concatenating relevant data and solving the nonce using the Proof-of-Work algorithm from the `SPHINXPoW` module (implementation not provided).

-- `Block::addTransaction`: This function adds a transaction to the block's transaction vector.
+  - `addTransaction`: Adds a transaction to the block.

-- `Block::calculateMerkleRoot`: This function calculates the Merkle root of the block's transactions using the `constructMerkleTree` function from `SPHINXMerkleBlock::MerkleBlock`.
+  - `calculateMerkleRoot`: Calculates the Merkle root of the block by calling the `constructMerkleTree` function of the `SPHINXMerkleBlock` namespace.

-- `Block::getBlockHash`: This function returns the block's hash by calling `calculateBlockHash`.

-- `Block::verifyBlock`: This function verifies the block by checking its signature using the provided public key and verifying the Merkle root using `merkleBlock_.verifyMerkleRoot`.
+  - `verifyBlock`: Verifies the block by checking the block's signature using the provided public key and verifying the Merkle root using the `verifyMerkleRoot` function.

-- `Block::verifySignature`: This function calculates the block's hash and verifies its signature using the provided public key.

-- `Block::setBlockHeight`: This function sets the block's height.

-- `Block::getBlockHeight`: This function returns the block's height.
+  - `setBlockHeight` and `getBlockHeight`: Set and get the block's height, respectively.

-- `Block::getTransactionCount`: This function returns the number of transactions in the block.
+  - `getTransactionCount`: Returns the number of transactions in the block.

-- `Block::isValid`: This function checks if the block is valid based on the transaction count and timestamp.
+  - `isValid`: Checks if the block is valid based on the transaction count and timestamp.

-- `Block::setBlockchain`: This function sets the blockchain pointer to the provided blockchain object.
+  - `setBlockchain` and `addToBlockchain`: Set the blockchain pointer and add the block to the blockchain, respectively.

-- `Block::addToBlockchain`: This function adds the block to the blockchain by calling `blockchain_->addBlock(merkleBlock_)` if the blockchain pointer is valid.

-- `Block::toJson` and `Block::fromJson`: These functions convert the block object to JSON format and parse a JSON object to initialize the block, respectively.
+  - `toJson` and `fromJson`: Functions to convert the block object to JSON format and vice versa.

-- `Block::save` and `Block::load`: These functions save a block to a file in JSON format and load a block from a file, respectively.
+  - `save` and `load`: Functions to save and load the block from a file.

-- `Block::saveToDatabase` and `Block::loadFromDatabase`: These functions save and load a block to/from a distributed database, respectively, using JSON format.
+  - `saveToDatabase` and `loadFromDatabase`: Functions to save and load the block data to/from a distributed database using the `DistributedDb` class.

 ### This repository is part of the  [SPHINXPoW](https://github.com/SPHINX-HUB-ORG/SPHINXPoW) [SPHINXMiner](https://github.com/SPHINX-HUB-ORG/SPHINXMINER)

 Please note that the code in this repository is a part of the SPHINX blockchain algorithm, which is currently in development and not fully integrated or extensively tested for functionality.
 The purpose of this repository is to provide a framework and algorithm for "Block" in the SPHINX blockchain project.